icekoda/SD-FinalProject/Deliverable-3/Iteration-3.md

 ## Step 2: Establish Iteration Goal by Selecting Drivers
 For this iteration the architect focuses on the QA-2 quality attribute scenario:
-The system must be available 24/7, and must make sure server is running before executing any queries.
+The system must be available 24/7, and must make sure server is running before executing any queries

 ## Step 3: Choose One or More Elements of the System to Refine
 We will refine component: